2022-IBM-Accelerate-SW-Track/to-do-list_week4-Jsd5582/README.md

         <img width="302" alt="Screen Shot 2022-06-23 at 11 27 59 AM" src="https://user-images.githubusercontent.com/57464095/175369370-5a323053-deff-43a3-ad1c-bca2918135f8.png">

 ### Todo List APP (Front-End)
-1. In this step, we will be implementing axios in order to submit requests to the Express Application as well as to receive a response.
+1. In this step, we will be implementing axios in order to submit requests to the Express Application as well as to receive a response.-
       + Navigate to our project's root directory and run the following command w/in the terminal. **Hint:** Essentially, this is the directory where our `src` and `public` folders are located.
         1. Run the following command to install Axios as a dependency: `npm install axios`
       + Navigate to `src/component/AddTodo.js`
-        1. Import the Axios library at the top of our file:
+        1. Import the Axios library at the top of our file:-
            ```
            import Axios from "axios";
            ```